BDP25/bdp25.github.io/_posts/2025-05-30-group05-viberadar.md

 **We hate cookie banners too.** But here’s why they exist:

 Cookie (and tracking) banners are required under European laws like the ePrivacy Directive ([Directive 2002/58/EC](https://eur-lex.europa.eu/eli/dir/2002/58/oj/eng), Article 5(3)) and the GDPR ([Regulation (EU) 2016/679](https://eur-lex.europa.eu/eli/reg/2016/679/oj/eng)).
-These laws say that you must get consent before placing non-essential cookies or using technologies that access personal data—such as IP addresses, device IDs, or behavioral profiles.
+These laws say that you must get consent before placing non-essential cookies or using technologies that access personal data - such as IP addresses, device IDs, or behavioral profiles.
 (There are similar laws in other regions, like California’s CCPA.)

 But here’s the good news: